-National range: 169-182 National range: 136-169
+National range: 137-169

-Analysis: In 2016-2017, 100% of teacher candidates admitted to the program passed the Praxis II subject assessment.
-In 2017-2018, 100% of teacher candidates admitted to the program passed the Praxis II subject assessment.
-Mean composites exceeded the national median in social studies and English but not in biology and math; however, all mean composites fell within or exceeded the national ranges for each test.
+Analysis: In 2017-2018, 100% of teacher candidates admitted to the program passed the Praxis II subject assessment.
+In 2018-2019, 100% of teacher candidates admitted to the program passed the Praxis II subject assessment.
+Mean composites exceeded the national median in social studies, biology, and math, but not in English; however, all mean composites fell within or exceeded the national ranges for each test.
 These results are concurrent with results from previous years because passing content licensure exams is an admission requirement.
 Praxis II Subject Assessments serve as an indicator of teacher candidates' content knowledge in the certification areas they pursue.
-Based on the analysis of 2016-2017 and to improve admissions of potential candidates in 2017-2018, candidates were provided with additional materials study ensuring a 100% success rate.
+Based on the analysis of 2017-2018 and to improve admissions of potential candidates in 2018-2019, candidates were provided with additional study materials ensuring a 100% success rate.

 Action - Decision or Recommendation: Given that all candidates' preparation for this assessment occurs prior to their association with the program, how prepared each candidate varies greatly.
-Although this test is an entrance requirement to the program and passage is required for admission, faculty have discussed that offering additional sessions in 2018-2019 to help prepare candidates for these tests could positively impact both the number of new candidates to the 508 program and improve their effectiveness within their teaching assignments.
-To that end, opportunities to assist candidates who may be unsuccessful are limited to 1) providing study materials, 2) providing tutoring, and 3) recommending undergraduate content courses to take if results in a particular sub-test area are consistently low.
+Although this test is an entrance requirement to the program and passage is required for admission, faculty have discussed that offering additional sessions in 2019-2020 to help prepare candidates for these tests could positively impact both the number of new candidates to the 508 program and improve their effectiveness within their teaching assignments.
+Based on the analysis of the 2018-2019 results, opportunities to assist candidates who may be unsuccessful are limited to 1) providing study materials, 2) providing tutoring, and 3) recommending undergraduate content courses to take if results in a sub-test area are consistently low.
 Faculty and advisors will search for study materials for potential teacher candidates interested in taking Praxis II Subject Assessments for Secondary Education.